guilledufort/EMVC-2/README.md

 | Chinese Son    | HG005     | 34        | 15       | Illumina HiSeq 2500   | [link](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/ChineseTrio/HG005_NA24631_son/NIST_Stanford_Illumina_6kb_matepair/fastqs/)

-### Downloading the datasets and the reference genomes
+### Downloading the datasets and the reference genome

 To download a dataset you have to run the *download_script.sh* with the specific dataset name as a parameter.
 For example, to download *ERR262997* run: